d3ledger/notary/README.md

 # notary
 Backend code for a D3 notary

 D3 consists of 3 parts.
-Common services should be run obligatory and rest can be run optionaly:
+Common services should be run obligatory and rest can be run optionally:
 1) Common services
 2) Ethereum subsystem
 3) Bitcoin subsystem